vladu1988/scripts/README.md

 ./start-webdev.sh
 ```

-When done, simplpy press Enter and all services will be stopped.
+When done, simply press Enter and all services will be stopped.